 Says the LORD God of Israel.

 a.
-Damascus: This is one of the great cities of the ancient world, and the capital of the ancient nation of Syria.
+Damascus: This was one of the great cities of the ancient world and the capital of the ancient nation of Syria.
 Syria is positioned to the immediate north-east of Israel, and the northern tribes, around the Sea of Galilee, had constant contact and interaction with Syria.

 c.
-The fortress will also cease from Ephraim: As is often the case, the northern kingdom of Israel is referred to by its dominate tribe, Ephraim.
+The fortress will also cease from Ephraim: As is often the case, the northern kingdom of Israel is referred to by its dominant tribe, Ephraim.
 At this time, Israel and Syria were closely aligned against Judah.
-Since they are such close friends, God will announce His judgment against Ephraim, against Israel, at the same time He speaks to Syria!
+Since they were such close friends, God announced His judgment against Ephraim, against Israel, at the same time He spoke to Syria.
 2 Kings 15:29 and 16:9 describe the fulfillment of this prophecy.

 i.
-Israel’s modern interaction with Syria is interesting, and a potential hot-spot for future conflict.
+Israel’s modern interaction with Syria is interesting, and a potential hotspot for future conflict.
 When Syria occupied the Golan Heights, a strategically crucial high plateau above the whole region of Galilee, Israel was under constant threat of invasion and shelling from Syrian placements on the Golan.
 But when Syria eventually made a full-on invasion of Israel from the Golan, Israel miraculously beat them back and captured the Golan Heights.
-Now, Syria insists that this strategically crucial region is theirs and must be given back.
+Since then, Syria has often insisted that this strategically crucial region is theirs and must be given back.
 The Israelis are adamant that they will never give back land that belongs to them and is necessary for their security.
-In the meantime, Syria fights Israel through terrorism and their support of militia groups in Lebanon.
+In the meantime, Syria has often fought Israel through terrorism and their support of militia groups in Lebanon.
 The dream of a “Greater Syria,” encompassing Syria, Lebanon, and parts of northern Israel is a powerful influence in the Syrian leadership.